theDrake/unity-experiments/README.md

 # unity-experiments
-A repository for my experiments with the [Unity](https://unity.com) real-time development platform.
+A repository for some of my experiments with the [Unity](https://unity.com) real-time development platform.